 Can Americans buy Spanish real estate?

 Foreign nationals can buy or rent property in Spain without authorization or restrictions.
-There are no specific legal requirements for Americans moving to Spain and other foreigners buying property.
-The Spanish government actively encourages foreign ownership through the Spain Golden Visa program, granting foreign buyers a renewable residence permit by meeting the minimum purchase price threshold.
+There are no specific legal requirements for Americans moving to Spain and other foreigners.
+The Spanish government actively encourages foreign ownership through the Spain Golden Visa program, granting property buyers a renewable residence permit by meeting the minimum purchase price threshold.

-Americans buy property in Spain by leveraging the accessibility of the real estate market, taking advantage of a wide range of Spanish property types, the streamlined acquisition process for expat buyers, and the right to live in Spain long-term.
+In Spain, as an American, start by leveraging the accessibility of the real estate market.
+Americans also take advantage of a wide range of Spanish property types, Spanish property prices, the streamlined acquisition process for expat buyers, and the right to live on a property in Spain long-term.
+Americans buy property in Spain since it offers a great change in culture and access to an amazing cuisine.

 How do you buy Spanish property?